MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 ## Identify tenant types

 In multi-tenant environments, there are two types of Azure AD tenant.
-There's a primary tenant and one or more secondary tenant.
+There's a primary tenant and one or more secondary tenants.
 To configure zero trust, you need to identify the primary tenant and all secondary tenants (*see figure 1*).

 **Identify the primary tenant.** Most defense organizations create the primary tenant when they sign up for Microsoft 365.
 The primary tenant contains (1) all user identities Microsoft 365 licenses, (2) devices, and (3) applications (*see figure 1*).
 Defense organizations often use [Azure AD Connect](/azure/active-directory/hybrid/connect/whatis-azure-ad-connect) to synchronize the identities from Active Directory on-premises to the primary Azure AD tenant.